tonytw1/osm-jigsaw/README.md

 ### Proposed approach

-Starting with a raw OSM extract file, preform a number of independent transformations to reach the desired output format.
+Starting with a raw OSM extract file, preform a number of independent transformations until we have a sorted collection of areas.

 #### 1) Extract interesting entities